jake-small/backroll_bevy_template/README.md

 ### Todo:

 - Fix save_world() and load_world()
-- Figure out a better way to test 2 players, like a tool to copy the repo at least
-    - Unity has [ParrelSync](https://github.com/VeriorPies/ParrelSync) as a reference
 - Test in other environments- as of now I've only tested in Windows 10
 - Cleanup needed- this is my first Rust project and I'm not sure about Bevy best practices.
 I know there must be a cleaner way to split player.rs and netcode.rs